 So there I was graduating college on a Saturday morning and getting into the office with my “big boy” job at 8am less than 48 hours later.
 It was one of those “right place, right time” kind of things.
 Let’s say I graduated college a semester earlier (or later) than I did, that job may never materialized.
 I had a chip on my shoulder when I came in, and throughout my tenure, because I figured the employees thought my dad handed me the job simply because I was son.
-Now I don’t actually believe anyone truly thought that but I used it as motivation.
-It fueled me to show up every day ready to work, do a great work and never stop learning.
+Now I don’t actually believe anyone thought that but I used it as motivation.
+It fueled me to show up each day ready to work, do great work and never stop learning.

 I always said I took the job 50% because of what I would be doing (learning everything I could about business and the web world) and 50% because I would get to see my dad and uncle every day at work.
 Family has always been a huge part of my life so I couldn’t think of a better way to break into my professional career – with loved ones by my side.

 My dad started the agency out of his bedroom, built it up to ~15 employees and ran it successfully for 34 years.
 My uncle worked alongside him for 30 of those years.
 During my tenure there as a full-time employee, I helped grow the agency’s web portfolio from five websites to 70+.
 We fully built, managed and secured each on a daily basis and I had a big hand in that.